matthewbdaly/laravel-testing-recipes/chapter1.md

 * Better code
 * Easier to understand

-And that's just for starter!
+And that's just for starters!
 However, you're still likely to hear a lot of arguments against writing tests.
-I've collected these below:
+I've collected these below, together with refutations:

 > Can't you just check you get it right?

 This will only work for the most trivial of sites.
 Otherwise, you're stuck with manually checking the site behaves as expected every time you make a change.
 Do you relish that prospect?
-I certainly don't - I'm too lazy and my time is too expensive to my employer to do that.
+I certainly don't - I'm too lazy and my time is too expensive to my employer for them to want to do that.

 Software development is one of the hardest things humans have done.
 The best developers in the world can't guarantee all of their code is 100% perfect and bug free - even NASA, with their gargantuan budget, have gone wrong at times.
 It's entirely unreasonable to expect every developer to get it right 100% of the time or catch every error they may have introduced.
 So taking steps to actively watch for any bugs is prudent.